estruyf/vscode-front-matter/README.md

 You can also specify a prefix and suffix, which can be added to the slug if you want.
 Use the following settings to do this: `frontMatter.taxonomy.slugPrefix` and `frontMatter.taxonomy.slugSuffix`.
 By default, both options are not provided and will not add anything to the slug.
 Another setting is to allow you to sync the filename with the generated slug.
 The setting you need to turn on enable for this is `frontMatter.taxonomy.alignFilename`.

 > **Info**: At the moment, the extension only supports English stopwords.

+**Front Matter: Preview article**

+Opens the site preview for the current article.
+More information about it can be found in the [site preview](#site-preview) section.

 ### Usage